Which constraints of a numerical problem cause ill-conditioning?: Introduction

 \subsection{Summary of contributions and outline}

-The main contribution of this work is an asymptotically sharp estimate for the least-squares error of a general FCRE.
-This error estimate is given by \cref{thm: closest solution exists,thm: formula underdetermined condition number,prop: condition of inverse problems}, which are all proved in \cref{sec: main proofs}.
+The main contribution of this work is an asymptotically sharp estimate for the optimal forward error of a general FCRE.
+This error estimate is given by \cref{thm: closest solution exists} and \cref{prop: condition of inverse problems}, which are proved in \cref{sec: main proofs}.
 The advantage of our approach is that it requires little geometric information about the solution sets.
 For certain underdetermined systems, though, the solution set can be seen as a unique point on a quotient manifold.
 We compare this point of view to our approach in \cref{sec: orth symmetries}.

 Another contribution is the computation of the condition number of two specific problems of independent interest: two-factor matrix decomposition and Tucker decomposition of tensors.
 They are studied in \cref{sec: 2fd} and \cref{sec: Tucker}, respectively.
 Numerical experiments for the accuracy of the error bound \cref{eq: 1st order error bound LS} in the case of the Tucker decomposition are presented in \cref{sec: experiments}.